Coaching Model / Phase 1

 I act like a “sounding board” “an outside voice” and “a second pair of eyes” to get an understanding of the the world you live in and the “lay of the land.”
 You “voice stuff out loud” and “talk about things you need to get out.”
 I help you “organise” “breakdown” and “rewire” your thoughts, shine a light on different angles, and provide fresh perspectives that can open new thought processes.

-I identify if the career, jobs and dreams you are pursuing are something you yourself want or are these imposed by others - like parents, family, culture, religion or society.
+Are the careers, jobs, goals and dreams you are pursuing something you yourself want? or are these imposed by others? - like parents, family, culture, religion or society.
 This commonly includes: living up to the expectations of others; meeting “obligations”; meeting the image of what you “should” or “ought” to be; meeting ‘assumptions’ about what people want for you; choosing a career that society has deemed respectful and successful for a man; choosing a job or career that represents your fathers values or unfulfilled dreams; succumbing to you parent's ambitions for them and “not letting them down”; and making your parents proud of them.

-I look at how society has influenced your current situation.
+How has society influenced your current situation?
 This Includes: socially defined role, social constructs, societal norms and meeting what society “expects” you to be.
-I also look at where you might be measuring yourself against what certain social norms say your life should look like to be, for example healthy or successful.
+Where might you be measuring yourself against what certain social norms say your life should look like to be, for example healthy or successful?

 Others Telling You Who You Should Be?